Trade Mark Protection Abroad

 A national trade mark application at the DPMA provides protection in the Federal Republic of Germany.
 You can also obtain protection for a trade mark across Europe as a European Union Trade Mark or - – international protection on the basis of a basic mark.
 Each of these IP systems has advantages and disadvantages.
 The applicants have to decide themselves how these advantages and disadvantages should be assessed.
 As this is not always an easy decision, it is advisable to seek advice from an experienced lawyer or patent attorney.

 There are good reasons for a national trade mark application.
-Our information factsheet Eight good reasons for filing a national trade mark application will tell you which.
+Our information factsheet Good reasons for filing a national trade mark application will tell you which.

 This is how to protect trade marks in the European Union